j2k2Ham/uco-custom-calls/README.md

 First name display & greeting: After login or account creation, the first token of `name` (split on space) is rendered inline next to the profile icon and the account dropdown now includes a lightweight greeting line (`Welcome, Jane`).
 If `name` is absent (e.g., SSO stub without enriched profile) the email remains in the aria-label and the greeting omits the comma/name.

+### My Account Page

+Path: `/account` – Displays a simple authenticated view of the current user (email, name if present, provider).
+If the visitor is not logged in a guidance message with a link back home is shown.
+Navigation occurs via the "My Account" item in the profile dropdown (rendered as a Next.js `Link`).
+This page is a starting point for future enhancements (profile editing, order history, password changes).
+Client-only context is used; server protection would require replacing the mock auth layer with a real session mechanism.

+#### Development Auth Cookie & Middleware

+- On login / create account a plain (UNSIGNED) cookie `uco_auth` is written containing a JSON payload: `{ id, email, name, provider }`.
+- Cookie lifetime: 7 days; cleared on logout.
+- A simple `middleware.ts` checks for `uco_auth` when requesting `/account` and redirects to `/` with `?from=account` if absent.
+This is purely illustrative and not secure.

+Security Note: Do NOT ship this unsandboxed cookie to production; implement signed / httpOnly / secure session tokens instead.

+#### Editing Profile (Name Only)

+The Account page now includes an inline form to update first and last name:

+1. Pre-filled from existing `user.name` (split into first token + remainder).
+2. Submits via `updateProfile` exposed by `useUser` context.
+3. Updates local state, persistent storage (`uco.user`), user registry (`uco.users`), dev cookie, and immediately refreshes the header first-name chip & greeting.
+4. Shows transient “Saved” indicator and resets to idle state after 1.5s.

+Validation: Both first and last names must be non-empty (trimmed).
+Future enhancements could add length / character set constraints.

 Re-login name restoration: When logging in with email/password, if a matching entry exists in the registry, the previously stored `name` is restored even if the login form does not collect names (i.e. future flows could omit name fields).

 Testing Notes: